 Peggy was one of the most fearless people I have ever met.
 She was undaunted by snowstorms, potential tornadoes, or crossing into the oncoming lane to pass rows of slow moving trucks as she drove across the country or into the city to her many meetings at the Gurdjieff Foundation.
 She was also emotionally brave in her self-observation.
 One memorable example was an apology I received as a teenager from her when she perceived she had wronged me.
 I was taken aback that at seventy-six and while holding such a position of responsibility and general authority, she would share so honestly her remorse and ask her sixteen-year-old granddaughter for forgiveness.

 Peggy had a strong inner discipline that she adhered to with quiet rigor.
 She was demanding of herself and also of those around her.
 She believed in hard work and during the weeks of summer vacation we spent with her when I was a child, chores and study time were part of every day, but so too were times of play and stories.
 While mornings might be spent with school work and house work, in the afternoons we went to swim in waterholes and rivers, or on a rainy day we might listen to her read The Jungle Book and other classics.
 Evenings were often full of family games, charades, cards, and magic.
-Satisfaction in hard work and a job well done, are aspects of my childhood that I cherish and that we continue to emphasize at the Blue Rock School.
+Satisfaction in hard work and a job well done, the adventure of a good story and also the joy of group laughter and games are aspects of my childhood that I cherish and that we continue to emphasize at the Blue Rock School.

 I inherited my life-long interest in theater from my grandmother.
 Peggy’s love of theater was born during her own childhood when a Polio epidemic caused a six- month quarantine during which she and her five siblings had to stay at home.
 The industrious group not only put together a gazette with multiple publications, but also created many plays which they performed on a small stage built in a top floor playroom.